E73/E54/E39 ASHTON-UNDER-LYNE

 [Copyright picture ~ the late Alan Gartside and reproduced with permission.]

-Old and new together as BTB291E is replaced by Dodge Turntable Ladder LNF92Y
+Old and new together as BTB291E was replaced by Dodge Turntable Ladder LNF92Y

 [NP collection ~ courtesy A Collier]